top of page

 REGISTER NOW

-Join us for AEG's Annual Meeting Virtual Day.
+Join us for AEG's Annual Meeting Virtual Days.
 This will be two online only days of technical presentations for those that would like to participate in the Annual Meeting but are unable to attend.
 All presentations will be recorded for later viewing.
-9 PDHs will be available for this session.
+9 PDHs will be available for these sessions.

-2. Earthquake hazards in the New Madrid Seismic Zone in West Tennessee.
+• Methods for Studying Earthquake Hazards in the New Madrid Seismic Zone in West Tennessee - Valerie J. Harrison, Tennessee Geological Survey

 Stirewalt.jpg